 Non-tenure eligible voting faculty have teaching, professional development, and routine college service responsibilities common to all voting faculty (section 2.4.1).
-[Approved by the Board of Trustees, April 2017]

 The term of non-tenure track contract appointments shall normally not exceed three years, with the possibility of renewal.